Hunton Megagroup

 The Hunton Megagroup also Hunton Super Group, Hunton Group, Hunton Formation and Hunton Limestone is predominantly composed of carbonate rock, deposited between the Silurian and early to mid Devonian periods.
 In many States it acts as a reservoir for both hydrocarbons and water.

 Stratigraphy

 Clifty Limestone

 The Clifty Limestone is a Middle Devonian geologic formation in the Ozark Plateaus of Arkansas.
-This thin formation can but up to 4 feet thick.
+This thin formation can be up to 4 feet thick.
 The name was introduced in 1916 by Albert Homer Purdue and Hugh Dinsmore Miser in their study of northern Arkansas.
 They designated a stratotype along the East Fork of Little Clifty Creek in Benton County, Arkansas.
 The Clifty Limestone is very sandy, light blue to bluish grey.

 Penters Chert

 The Penters Chert is a Devonian geologic formation in the Ozark Plateaus of Arkansas.
 Its thickness ranges up to 90'.
 The name was introduced in 1921 by Hugh Dinsmore Miser in his study of Arkansas.
 Miser designated a type locality near the old Penters Bluff railroad station in Izard County, Arkansas, however, he did not assign a stratotype.
 As of 2017, a reference section has not been designated for this unit.